jasonseminara/beer-league-baseball/README.md

 ### Technologies Used

 To create this web app some external technologies and packages were used.
 I used npm packages Express, Morgan, EJS, Body-Parser, Method-Override, PG-Promise, ES-Lint and Nodemon.
 I used the Bulma CSS framework to style my pages and set up the tables.
+The code is written in accordance with the AirBnb style guide.

 ### User Stories